 Gravé par M. AUBERT, avec la mention: le tableau original, haut de 2 pieds sur 2 pieds 6 pouces de large, le tableau appartient à M.Morel, banctier.
 Cité dans le Catalogue raisonné de l’oeuvre peint, dessiné et gravé d’Antoine Watteau, par Edmond de Goncourt, Paris, Rapilly, 1875, p.
 47, no 40.”

-Sold to Gallerie Trotti, according to an annotated copy of the sale catalogue in the Wildenstein and Co. library.
+Sold to Galerie Trotti, according to an annotated copy of the sale catalogue in the Wildenstein and Co. library.

 Paris, with Galerie Trotti et Cie.

 New York, with Knoedler, c.
 1983.
-See the letter from Marianne Roland Michel, May 4, 1983, to Nancy C. Little of Knoedler, now in the Roland Michel Archives, Paris, Petit Palais.
+See the letter from Marianne Roland Michel, May 4, 1983, to Nancy C. Little of Knoedler, now in the Roland Michel Archives, Petit Palais, Paris.

 Estate of Armand Hammer.